 Figure 1B: X-ray of a depressed calcaneus fracture

-Patients present with a large amount of swelling over the heel and are acutely painful.
+Patients present with a large amount of swelling over the heel and with acute pain.
 They are usually unable to bear weight on the involved foot.
 The fracture itself occurs when the talus (the lower bone of the ankle) gets driven into the upper part of the calcaneus (the heel bone).
 This causes the calcaneus to break (Figure 2).
 The calcaneal bone is somewhat analogous to a complicated shaped egg.
-It has a hard shell (cortical bone) on the outside, and very soft cancellous bone in the inside.
+It has a hard shell (cortical bone) on the outside, and very soft, cancellous bone in the inside.
 When it breaks, there is a primary fracture line running from the inside distal part of the calcaneus to the outside hind part of the calcaneus (Figure 3)

 Figure 2A: Mechanism of Typical Calcaneal fracture – Side view

 Figure 2B: Mechanism of Typical Calcaneal fracture – Viewed from the back

 Figure 3: Primary Fracture line viewed from the top (also showing secondary fracture lines)